-Theft, Robbery & Stowaway Rep of Congo: MEDIUM DR of Congo: MEDIUM Angola: HIGH
+Theft, Robbery & Stowaway

+Rep of Congo: MEDIUM DR of Congo: MEDIUM

+Angola: HIGH

-Piracy & Kidnap for Ransom Rep of Congo: MEDIUM DR of Congo: MEDIUM Angola: MEDIUM
+Piracy & Kidnap for Ransom

+Rep of Congo: MEDIUM DR of Congo: MEDIUM

+Angola: MEDIUM

-The threat across the region should be considered high as Niger Delta-based pirates have demonstrated the capability to operate at significant distances offshore.
+There is a medium threat of piracy in this region as Niger Delta-based pirates have demonstrated the capability to operate at significant distances offshore.
 Small product and bunker tankers should be extra vigilant in this area, as they provide relatively low freeboard, cargo that is attractive for the black market, and crew to kidnap.
 These vessels also often spend a significant amount of time in the region, possibly allowing pirate group networks to collect intelligence in preparation for future attacks.